 - 1.1 In each hospital providing neuroanaesthesia, a neuroanaesthetist should be appointed as the clinical lead (see glossary) to manage service delivery.
-Adequate time for this role should be included in the lead's job plan. - 1.2 There should be a specified and therefore identifiable group of neuroanaesthetists who cover the neuroanaesthesia service and have sufficient programmed activities to deliver the elective and emergency service.^{4,5} - 1.3 An appropriately trained and experienced anaesthetist should be present for all neurosurgical operating lists and interventional neuroradiology sessions, with sufficient consultant-programmed activities to provide adequate supervision and support to trainee anaesthetists and SAS anaesthetists.^{5,6} - 1.4 Adequate anaesthetic cover should be available to provide general anaesthesia and sedation for diagnostic radiology sessions, including computed tomography (CT) and magnetic resonance imaging (MRI) scans. - 1.5 Hospitals should have well integrated arrangements that ensure anaesthetists covering long neurosurgical procedures or overrunning lists are regularly relieved by an appropriate colleague for refreshment and comfort breaks.^{7,8,9,10} - 1.6 An appropriately skilled and experienced resident anaesthetist should be available at all times to care for postoperative and emergency patients.
-The experience and skills necessary to provide this cover are not usually found in training grades below ST3.5 - 1.7 Out of hours, consultants should be immediately available by telephone for advice and be able to attend the hospital within 30 minutes.
-Suitably skilled and experienced theatre staff should also be available. - 1.8 If the consultant on call is not a neuroanaesthetist, there should be a clearly defined and understood process for the provision of specialist advice from neuroanaesthesia colleagues.
-Where possible, local arrangements should be considered to facilitate this telephone advice in non-neuroscience centres when required. - 1.9 Departments that participate in national initiatives, e.g. services for thrombectomy, should review their staffing arrangements to ensure timely emergency cover.^{11,12} Planning for such services should include increased anaesthetic service requirements. - 1.10 Anaesthetic assistants should be appropriately skilled and have up to date experience in neuroanaesthesia. - 1.11 All post anaesthetic recovery staff looking after neuroscience patients should be able to recognise and describe complications following neuroanaesthesia and possess skills to obtain multidisciplinary assistance and escalate treatment according to departmental protocols and guidance.
+Adequate time for this role should be included in the lead's job plan. - 1.2 There should be a specified and therefore identifiable group of neuroanaesthetists who cover the neuroanaesthesia service and have sufficient programmed activities to deliver the elective and emergency service.^{4,5} - 1.3 There should be designated consultants in referring hospitals and neuroscience units with overall responsibility for the organisation, infrastructure and processes to enable safe transfer of patients with a brain injury.6 - 1.4 An appropriately trained and experienced anaesthetist should be present for all neurosurgical operating lists and interventional neuroradiology sessions, with sufficient consultant-programmed activities to provide adequate supervision and support to trainee anaesthetists and SAS anaesthetists.^{5,7} - 1.5 Adequate anaesthetic cover should be available to provide general anaesthesia and sedation for diagnostic radiology sessions, including computed tomography (CT) and magnetic resonance imaging (MRI) scans. - 1.6 Hospitals should have well integrated arrangements that ensure anaesthetists covering long neurosurgical procedures or overrunning lists are regularly relieved by an appropriate colleague for refreshment and comfort breaks.8,9,10,11 - 1.7 An appropriately skilled and experienced resident anaesthetist should be available at all times to care for postoperative and emergency patients.
+The experience and skills necessary to provide this cover are not usually found in training grades below ST3.5 - 1.8 Out of hours, consultants should be immediately available by telephone for advice and be able to attend the hospital within 30 minutes.
+Suitably skilled and experienced theatre staff should also be available. - 1.9 If the consultant on call is not a neuroanaesthetist, there should be a clearly defined and understood process for the provision of specialist advice from neuroanaesthesia colleagues.
+Where possible, local arrangements should be considered to facilitate this telephone advice in non-neuroscience centres when required.

-1.12 Where departments use post anaesthetic recovery units for extended recovery, the post anaesthetic recovery staff caring for those patients should have the competencies to manage Level 2 critical care patients and there should be a registered nurse/patient ratio of 1:2, as in a Level 2 critical care unit.13 Departments should have procedures in place to demonstrate the adequacy of medical cover for such extended recovery units.
+- 1.10 Departments that participate in national initiatives, e.g. services for thrombectomy, should review their staffing arrangements to ensure timely emergency cover.^{12,13} Thrombectomy should have a protocolised service, ideally staffed by neuroanaesthetists.14 - 1.11 Anaesthetic assistants should be appropriately skilled and have up to date experience in neuroanaesthesia. - 1.12 All post anaesthetic recovery staff looking after neuroscience patients should be able to recognise and describe complications following neuroanaesthesia and possess skills to obtain multidisciplinary assistance and escalate treatment according to departmental protocols and guidance. - 1.13 Where departments use post anaesthetic recovery units for extended recovery, the post anaesthetic recovery staff caring for those patients should have the competencies to manage Level 2 critical care patients and there should be a registered nurse/patient ratio of 1:2, as in a Level 2 critical care unit.
+Departments should have procedures in place to demonstrate the adequacy of medical cover for such extended recovery units.